ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

    * rsncat_code - character (36) – Mandatory (The parameter rsncat_code refers to a Language stored in Language Masterdata)
    * lang_code - character (3) – Mandatory (The parameter lang_code refers to a Language stored in Language Masterdata)
    * is_active - boolean - Mandatory
-2. Validate if the response contains the following attributes for a Reason Category Code added
+2. Validates if the response contains the following attributes for a Reason Category Code added
    * Code
    * Language Code
    * Rsncat_code (Reason Category Code)

-3. Respond to the source with the appropriate message.
+3. Responds to the source with the appropriate message.

 4. In case of Exceptions, system triggers relevant error messages as listed below